 Environmental advocates like CEA Foundation fully support the cleanup, but are opposed to dumping mine waste on the site.

 The goal is to restore the property to a healthy natural state, including reestablishing vegetation, reclaiming some wetlands, and letting existing seasonal creeks continue to flow.
 Per the zoning planned by the City of Grass Valley, open spaces would be developed as a mixed-use Business Park with some Medium Density Housing.
 Rise Gold is paying for the work.

 The project was started in August 2019 and is completely independent of the Mine project, which is managed by the Nevada County Planning Department.
 For the Centennial Site cleanup, DTSC is the lead agency.
 It uses different inspectors.
 And there is no dependency on the mine being approved.

 A Preliminary Endangerment Assessment (PEA) was published in 2020 that evaluated the contaminants and guided the planning for the Centennial Site.

-A Remediation Action Plan (RAP) will be published soon, estimated in March 2021, and there will be a 45 day comment period.
-Under CEQA, there will be a "Mitigated Negative Declaration", which examines the impacts and proposed mitigations (such as how to mitigate the damage to wetlands that will get dug up during the cleanup.)
+The first draft of a Remediation Action Plan (RAP) was published in July 2021 and the public was invited to comment.
+Under CEQA, this is a "Mitigated Negative Declaration", which examines the impacts and proposed mitigations (such as how to mitigate the damage to wetlands that will get dug up during the cleanup.)